Drummingcoder/Chess-clock-arduino/README.md

 - Add a centisecond display (v1.0 only)
 - Blinking minutes or seconds when setting up
 - Better time handling using millis(), using delay() for now
+- Better colon blinking during game
+- Time difference on LED display (v2.0 only)
+- Games counter (EEPROM storage or not?)
+- 1 minute warning?
+- Increment minutes by 5 after 15, and by 10 after 30 or preset
+- Increment seconds by 5 after 20, but before 45 or preset
+- Ending buzzer melody?

 Added:
 - Option to use previous time settings or not when setting up